lay-jake/digital-reflections/README.md

 Character sheet is powered by the public api hosted at [https://api.pathfinder2.fr].

 ## Completed Items

-Load Classes available through API
+✅Load Classes available through API

 ✅ Allow user to type in Character Name

 ✅ Allow user to adjust level